joeshaw/cuckoofilter/README.md

 up, or the value of the data, so they are appropriate only for checking whether the primary data source should be queried.

+Cuckoo filters (and Bloom filters) can return false positives when checking for presence, but will never return a false negative.

-Unlike Bloom filters, data can be deleted from cuckoo filters.
+Unlike (standard, non-counting) Bloom filters, data can be deleted from cuckoo filters.

 To use,